-Collectively, this data helps ensure that SDSU's voice is the one matters as the Advisory Committee members and Trustees begin to review applicant qualifications and winnow the pool.
+Collectively, this data helped to ensure that SDSU's voice remains the one that matters as the Advisory Committee members and Trustees review applicant qualifications and winnow the pool.

-SDSU leadership issued a statement in support of the Deferred Action for Childhood Arrivals (DACA) program after President Trump's announced he would phase out the program unless Congress acts within the next six months.
+SDSU leadership issued a statement in support of the Deferred Action for Childhood Arrivals (DACA) program after President Trump's announced (in early September) he would phase out the program unless Congress acts within the next six months.

 Seeking Nominees for the Senate's Excellence in Teaching Award

 We'll soon know which faculty member will receive the Senate's Excellence in Teaching Award for the 2017-18 academic year.
 Nominees from five units (Engineering, Imperial Valley, Arts & Letters, Fowler, Sciences) have already submitted reflective portfolios to their Deans/Associate Deans -- with the Faculty Honors & Awards Committee beginning its deliberations in late January.

 As noted earlier, qualified nominees may be tenured, tenure-track (probationary),

 The Senate Distinguished Professor is recognized for contributions made to students, respective academic disciplines, and the campus communities.
 The primary criterion of this award is teaching excellence.

 All final nominees will be recognized at the awards ceremony scheduled for early April, but only one individual will receive the title Senate Distinguished Professor and present a public lecture as part of the ceremony; this individual will also receive a cash award.

 Below are the documents guiding the nomination/selection process.